 Today's event was also supported and sponsored by a partnership with Kamehameha Schools.
 "Together with partners like the Department of Education Campbell-Kapolei Complex Area and the Kapolei Chamber of Commerce we're working to build systems that connect learning with real world application and career pathway mentorship," said Kamehameha Schools Community Engagement and Resources Ewa Regional Director Nalani Blane Kealaiki.

 Tajima agreed and said, "We are truly grateful for the community partners and businesses who helped to make this event a success as we continue to work together to educate, empower and equip Hawaii's future leaders with the necessary skills for the workplace."

-Click here for more information on HIDOE's Connect to Careers (C2C) program.
+Click here for more information on HIDOE's career partnerships.